tristan-weil/ansible-role-verify_artifact/README.md

 # Ansible Role: verify_artifact

-An Ansible Role that helps to verify an artifact for Debian and OpenBSD.
+An Ansible Role that helps to verify an artifact.

 There are four methods:
     - by retrieving the checksum file